wkumari/draft-wkumari-dnsop-extended-error/README.md

    "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

-Kumari, et al.           Expires January 3, 2019                [Page 3]

-Internet-Draft       draft-ietf-dnsop-extended-error           July 2018

 2. Extended Error EDNS0 option format

    This draft uses an EDNS0 ([RFC2671]) option to include extended error (ExtError) information in DNS messages.
 The option is structured as
    follows:

+Kumari, et al.           Expires March 16, 2019                 [Page 3]

+Internet-Draft       draft-ietf-dnsop-extended-error      September 2018

                                                 1   1   1   1   1   1
         0   1   2   3   4   5   6   7   8   9   0   1   2   3   4   5